Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Exact Column Generation

 In order of appearance, the constraints have the following meaning.
 Constraint~\eqref{prob:CG_subproblem_oneproductpersplit} requires that exactly one product is chosen for each split in the tree.
 Constraint~\eqref{prob:CG_subproblem_oneoptionperleaf} similarly requires exactly one option to be selected to serve as the purchase decision for each leaf.
 Constraint~\eqref{prob:CG_subproblem_eachsettooneleaf} ensures that each assortment is mapped to exactly one leaf.
 Constraints~\eqref{prob:CG_subproblem_leftsplit} and \eqref{prob:CG_subproblem_rightsplit} model how the tree maps each of the assortments to a leaf.
 To understand these constraints, observe that the expression $\sum_{p \in S} y^s_p$ is 1 if any of the products in $S$ is chosen for split $s$, in other words, it is 1 if the purchase decision process proceeds to the left child of split $s$, and 0 if it proceeds to the right child.
 If the expression evaluates to 1, the decision process proceed to the left, and constraint~\eqref{prob:CG_subproblem_rightsplit} forces all the $w^\ell_S$ variables of all leaves $\ell$ that are to the right of split $s$ to zero.
 Similarly, if the expression evaluates to 0, the decision process proceeds to the right, and constraint~\eqref{prob:CG_subproblem_leftsplit} forcess all $w^\ell_S$ variables for leaves to the left of split $s$ to zero.
 Constraints~\eqref{prob:CG_subproblem_uom} and \eqref{prob:CG_subproblem_uyforcing} ensure that $u^\ell_{o,S}$ is consistent with $w^\ell_S$ and $y^\ell_o$.
 Constraint~\eqref{prob:CG_subproblem_requirement2} ensures that the tree conforms to Requirement 2 in Section~\ref{subsec:model_decision_trees}, i.e., a product $o$ may only be set as the purchase decision of a leaf $\ell$ if it participates in at least one split $s$ for which $\ell$ is to the left of.
 Constraint~\eqref{prob:CG_subproblem_adefinition} ensures that each value $A_{o,S}$ of the tree is properly defined given $u^\ell_{o,S}$.
 Lastly, constraints~\eqref{prob:CG_subproblem_w_binary} to \eqref{prob:CG_subproblem_u_binary} ensure that all of the decision variables are binary.
+In case that the resulting tree violates Requirement 3 in Section~\ref{subsec:model_decision_trees}, one applies the procedure in Lemma \ref{lemma:equivalence_no_repeated_products} (Algorithm~\ref{alg:check_requirement_3}) to modify the tree.